How to write winning covering letters for law firms

 A covering letter is a golden opportunity to explain your motivations for becoming a lawyer and for applying to that specific firm.
 ‘My advice is to use the cover letter to introduce yourself and to explain why you are applying to that firm,' says Janine Arnold, senior manager – trainee recruitment at Slaughter and May.
 ‘Be sure to include any additional information that you feel is relevant to your application.’

 If you’re uploading a covering letter as part of a larger application form you should avoid repeating examples you’ve used to answer questions on the form.
 Give as broad a picture of your skills and experience as possible and only repeat something if you think it is particularly significant to that law firm.
-Your covering letter is an introduction to get the recruiter’s attention, not your overall application.
+Your covering letter is an introduction to get the recruiter’s attention – a sample of your potential, if you like – not your overall application.

 ‘A well-written, succinct, persuasive covering letter crafted by an aspiring trainee solicitor who has really thought about the firm stands out,’ says Nichola Rowe, director of legal human resources at Cleary Gottlieb.
 ‘Ask yourself: what sets this firm apart from other law firms and how do my individual skills and experiences marry with that firm?’.